shapeshiftingrabbits/godot-4-project-template/README.md

     tag_push{{"Git tag 'v*' pushed"}}
-    release_production_all["Release builds of all presets to production channels"] release_production_one["Release build of one preset to its production channel"]:::todo
+    release_production_all["Release builds of all presets to production channels"] release_production_one["Release build of one preset to its production channel"]

     release_test_all_manual_trigger{{"Manual trigger"}}:::todo
     release_test_all["Release builds of all presets to test channels"]:::todo